 So, the challenge / opportunity for the rest of the market is to disrupt those buying habits.
-Create brands that offer something better.
+Create brands which offer something better.
 Run sales promotions and price discounts to persuade customers to switch.

 Customer loyalty programs which incentivise customers to stick with their existing brands can be a way to defend against these aggressive customer moves.
 You can lock in customers by offering rewards for continuing to buy the products they already buy.

 It doesn’t have to be complicated.
-Get a stamp when you buy a coffee and get a free coffee on your tenth stamp for example.
+Get a stamp when you buy a coffee and get a free coffee on your tenth stamp, for example.
 That’s a customer loyalty program for a high purchase frequency product.